fatcatZF/WavenetNRI/README.md

 # WavenetNRI
-Extension the Work of Kipf et al(2018) for Group Detection
+We extended the Neural Relational Inference for Group Detection from spatio-temporal data.

 ## Experiments